Rātā Street School

 • Providing a range of experiences and opportunities for students to learn and thrive

 Delivery of student support programmes is also a strength.
 Students needing extra help or extension because they have a special talent are catered for.
-Support programmes include English as a Second Language (ESOL), Reading Recovery, and MindPlus (gifted programme).
-As well, there is teacher and teacher-aide support in both senior and junior areas.
+Support programmes include English as a Second Language (ESOL).
+As well, there is teacher and teacher-aide support across the school.

 To complement school programmes and to address wider community issues, Rātā Street School has